chougousui/Morph/README.md

 - This will execute the chosen operation on each matched files
 - Wildcards are supported here to match file names
+- both name and order can be used as locator of a sheet, and the script will print the sheet name for confirm.

 ### Operations